kaihedrick/Kairo/flan-t5plan.md

-# 📘 FLAN-T5 MLX Integration for Summarized Bible Verse View
+# 📘 Bible Commentary Integration Plan - Updated for GPT-2 Model

 ## 🎯 Goal

-Enable a feature in your Swift-based Bible app where tapping on a verse opens a pop-up window that uses a locally deployed MLX-converted FLAN-T5 model to display a summarized explanation of the verse.
+Enable a feature in your Swift-based Bible app where tapping on a verse opens a pop-up window that uses a locally deployed GPT-2 based Bible commentary model to display a structured explanation of the verse with both commentary and devotional content.

 ---